dylanjones784/Markdown-Guide/BestPractiseGuide.md

+**EXAMPLE**
-Example of a type of message that should be returned and what should not be returned when a bad request/something fails occurs.
+ of a type of message that should be returned and what should not be returned when a bad request/something fails occurs.

+**EXAMPLE**
-Example of code.
+ of code.

 Correct HTTP status codes must be used for all responses by the API to indicate the outcome of a given request.
 A Status Code is a number that corresponds to a specific meaning based on the result of a request to the API.
 It is not required to understand and know all the accepted status codes, however there are classes of status codes that are identifiable by the initial digit of the status code.